austingray/reaxpress/README.md

 *Reaxpress only cares about `GET` requests*. `POST` and other types of requests should be manually added.
 If you have an endpoint that has no get requests, then you should prefix that with `/api/`.
 This project may build out some default api routes as part of its core in the future to demonstrate.

-*Outstanding issues*: Reaxpress has a good deal of work to go before hitting 1.0, and part of that has to do with Routing.
-There currently is no way to setup wildcard get routes via the CLI, but this will be added soon.
-It will look something like this: `./reaxpress.js route users/:id --component=UsersSingle` which will create a get route for `www.example.com/users/:id`, and create the boilerplate React component named UsersSingle which will be used in our views.

 #### Views

 Views are created with React components.
 When you create a route via the CLI, you will get a corresponding React component.
 For example, if you run the command `./reaxpress.js route users`, the file `src/react/App/Users/index.jsx` will be created.
 This file will have a React component named `Users` that will be rendered whenever someone visits `www.example.com/users`.
 The name of the generated component is based on your route, and can be overridden with the option `--component=CustomNameHere` when creating a route.
 Every folder inside of `src/react/App` is essentially a standalone endpoint for a `GET` request.
 Reusable components are inside of `_global`.
 Feel free to add custom global components there or create your own directory structure.

 #### State